swarmstack/swarmstack/README.md

 ansible-playbook -i clusters/swarmstack [playbooks/portworx.yml](https://github.com/swarmstack/swarmstack/blob/master/ansible/playbooks/portworx.yml) -k

 * _(optional)_ Installs Portworx in groups of 3 nodes each.
 If you are instead bringing your own persistent storage, be sure to update the pxd driver in [docker-compose.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose.yml).
 Add new groups of 3 hosts later as your cluster grows.
+You can add 1 or more additional Docker swarm hosts in the [swarm] group but not in the [portworx] group; these extra hosts can absorb load across the cluster from containers not requiring persistent storage.

 ---